Semi-classical asymptotics of partial Bergman kernels on $\mathbb{R}$-symmetric complex manifolds with boundary: Introduction

 We now formulate the main results.
 We refer to Section~\ref{sec2} for some notations and terminology used here.
-Let $M$ be a relatively compact domain with $\cC^\infty$ connected boundary of a complex manifold $M'$ of complex dimension $n$.
+Let $(M',J)$ be a complex manifold of dimension $n$ with complex structure $J$.
+Let $M$ be a relatively compact domain with smooth connected boundary of $M'$.
 We denote by $X=\partial M$ the boundary of $M$.
 We assume that $M'$ admits a holomorphic $\R$-action $\eta$ (see Definition~\ref{d-gue220512yyd}), $\eta\in\R$: $\eta: M'\to M'$, $x\mapsto\eta\circ x$.
 Let $T\in\cC^\infty(M', TM')$ be the infinitesimal generator of the $\R$-action (see \eqref{e-gue150808}).
-In this work, we work under the following assumption.
+We work under the following assumption.

 \begin{assumption} (a) The $\R$-action is holomorphic, preserves the boundary of $M$ and is CR-transversal to the boundary, that is,

 where $T^{1,0}X:=\mathbb CTX\cap T^{1,0}M'$, $T^{0,1}X:= {\C}TX\cap T^{0,1}M'$.